MOBIUXZ/app/docs/progress.md

 - **Body Weight** line from `bodyLogs` entries
 - **Body Fat %** line (when BF data exists in `bodyComp`)
+- Lazy-mounted with footer `useInView` (240px root margin); `isAnimationActive={false}` — instant render, no metric toggles

 ## Calorie Intake Trend

 7-day rolling chart of daily calorie totals from the Calories page.
+Lazy-mounted in the footer section; no line animation.

 ## Data Normalization

 Before charting, all exercise names pass through `resolveExercise()` so variants like `Pushpress`, `barbell rows`, and `squats` map to canonical names and appear in the correct compound/isolation section.

 Sessions are grouped into `workoutsByExercise` (one array per canonical exercise) so each chart reads only its own workouts instead of filtering the full history on every render.

+Per-exercise chart points are built with `buildExerciseChartPoints()` (one row per calendar date, merged sets).
+Metric values for plotting pass through `withTrendPlotValue()` so Recharts can morph lines on toggle without swapping `dataKey`.